denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 computational devices contain within them traces of their early development.
-This means that lines of code from software running Unix systems in the 1970s are still in some real sense present on modern machines (like Apple Macintosh laptops and Android phones, which run Unix-derive operating systems).
-This property allows for a media archeology that can "lay bare" the device, making good on the implied metaphor, involving literal excavation, surveying, and artifact discovery (although enacted locally, at the level of the device).
+This means that lines of code from software running Unix systems in the 1970s are still in some real sense present on modern machines (like Apple Macintosh laptops and Android phones, which run Unix-derived operating systems).
+This property allows for a media archeology that can "lay bare" the device, making good on the implied critical metaphor, involving excavation, surveying, and artifact discovery (although enacted locally, at the level of the device).

 ## Existing Literature